nikitakesharwani/React-learning-lab/README.md

 RouterProvider Component - that help in routing page react-router-dom - library to creating routing
-Outlet Component - to place a page route dynamically Link Component - to create navigation
+Outlet Component - to place a page route dynamically Link Component - to create navigation, behind the scene it uses anchor tag, its a wrapper over anchor tag and react-router-dom make it not to reload the page like anchor tag

 # Hooks Learned

-useState - A state variable used for managing state of a component. useEffect - a function that takes callback function and the dependency array, it executes when the component is rendered. useRouteError - a function call to gives more information about the error related to that path in the form of object
+useState - A state variable used for managing state of a component. useEffect - a function that takes callback function and the dependency array, it executes when the component is rendered. useRouteError - a function call to gives more information about the error related to that path in the form of object useParams - gets the parameter from the url

 # useEffect Cases